felipeaz/go-rate-limiter/README.md

 will be used to identify which request got processed at the end.

 The rate limiter will be 3 request per second, if the 4th request is sent, it'll be denied

+## Testing
+Go to the project root, execute the main go file then run `make deny` to simulate few denies or `make run` for a single request